Struggle of Kashmiris destined to succeed: COAS - PakObserver

 He said the people of Jammu and Kashmir and the Hurriyat appreciate the government of Pakistan and its leadership who has always extended all possible support to our political movement for the resolution of Kashmir dispute.

-“Here, in UN we raise Kashmir issue again and again, and ask for implementation of UN resolutions,” she remarked.

-“We are observing this day to pay tribute to the Kashmiris who have struggled since last 70 years.
+’Here, in UN we raise Kashmir issue again and again, and ask for implementation of UN resolutions,’ she remarked.
+‘We are observing this day to pay tribute to the Kashmiris who have struggled since last 70 years.
 Their sacrifices will never go to waste.
-Pakistanis are standing shoulder-to-shoulder with their Kashmiris brothers,” she added.
+Pakistanis are standing shoulder-to-shoulder with their Kashmiris brothers,’ she added.—INP